 The photo below shows the tent with two 25" wide sleeping pads, which barely fit and would likely be a poor choice in the rain.
 However, the image illustrates that the Hexamid is much wider than many other ultralight tents in which you can barely squeeze two 20" pads.

 Inside the ZPacks Hexamid Twin Tent there is enough room for two people to comfortably lounge inside and even sit up near the door.
 We think our Editors' Choice winner strikes the sweet spot between low weight and good livability.

 For only $15 more, the Hexamid can be built with a stronger and more durable 0.74 oz/yd2 cuben fiber.
-This tougher material is used, by default, on all Hyperlite Mountain Gear and Mountain Laurel Designs cuben shelters.
-Through testing the Hexamid and the ZPacks Square Flat Tarp we've found that that the lighter cuben fiber is significantly more prone to punctures (this is cuben fiber's greatest weakness) than the heavier option.
-Fortunately, cuben is perhaps the easiest material to patch out of any used on tents; just clean the area around the hole (ideally with an alcohol swap) and stick on some cuben fiber repairtape.
+This more robust material is used, by default, on all Hyperlite Mountain Gear and Mountain Laurel Designs cuben shelters.
+Through testing the Hexamid and the ZPacks Square Flat Tarp we've found that that the lighter cuben fiber is significantly more prone to punctures (this is cuben fiber's most significant weakness) than the heavier option.
+Fortunately, cuben is perhaps the easiest material to patch out of any used on tents; clean the area around the hole (ideally with an alcohol swap) and stick on some cuben fiber repairtape.

 When split between two people the Hexamid weighs about as much as one ProBar and one Snicker bar.
-It feels wonderful when you pull the tiny, feathery light package out of your pack, set it up and have complete and spacious protection from rain, wind, and insects.
+This shelter feels lovely when you pull the tiny, feathery light package out of your pack, set it up, and have complete and spacious protection from rain, wind, and insects.